awsdocs/amazon-s3-developer-guide/doc_source/access-policy-alternatives-guidelines.md

 This is akin to a child who wants to play with a toy that belongs to someone else\.
 In this case, the child must get permission from a parent to play with the toy and permission from the toy owner\.

-### Permission Delegation<a name="permission-delegation"></a>
+### Permission delegation<a name="permission-delegation"></a>

 If an AWS account owns a resource, it can grant those permissions to another AWS account\.
 That account can then delegate those permissions, or a subset of them, to users in the account\.
 This is referred to as permission delegation\.
 But an account that receives permissions from another account cannot delegate permission cross\-account to another AWS account\.

-## Related Topics<a name="access-control-guidelines-related-topics"></a>
+## Related topics<a name="access-control-guidelines-related-topics"></a>

 We recommend you first review all introductory topics that explain how you manage access to your Amazon S3 resources and related guidelines\.
-For more information, see [Introduction to Managing Access to Amazon S3 Resources](s3-access-control.md#intro-managing-access-s3-resources)\.
+For more information, see [Introduction to managing access to Amazon S3 resources](s3-access-control.md#intro-managing-access-s3-resources)\.
 You can then use the following topics for more information about specific access policy options\.
 + [Using Bucket Policies and User Policies](using-iam-policies.md)
 + [Access Control List \(ACL\) Overview](acl-overview.md)
 + [Managing Access with ACLs](S3_ACLs_UsingACLs.md)